Cottage | 3 bedrooms | sleeps 6

 Payment by cheque (UK only), BACS or Paypal.
 Payment to be made in GB Pounds

-Sorry no stag or hen parties
+Sorry no stag or hen parties, smoking or pets.

 Rental includes heating, linen and towels and a starter pack of tea, coffee, sugar, kitchen basics and toiletries